 No student must act in a way which is detrimental to the wellbeing, safety or education of others.
 There is a need to challenge unacceptable behaviour displayed by our students, and as such recognise the need for a range of carefully measured sanctions to reinforce our high expectations when students fail to meet them.
 These sanctions are applied using a five-tier escalation system which all staff will follow consistently.
 Every attempt is made to ensure sanctions are applied fairly with the student understanding the reason for the sanction and to use restorative practice, where appropriate.
-These sanctions and procedures are clearly stated in our Ladder of Consequences which is available <a href="https://example.com/here-needed-com/here-ne
+These sanctions and procedures are clearly stated in our Ladder of Consequences which is available here.